duckduckcodes/react-password-cheker/README.md

 ## Usage ✍️

-##### React Password Checker is a simple and lightweight library that helps you validate and check passwords in your React applications.
+##### React Password Cheker is a simple and lightweight library that helps you validate and check passwords in your React applications.
 It provides two components: <Rules /> and <Match /> that can be easily added to your password form.

 ![cool](https://media1.giphy.com/media/26ufdipQqU2lhNA4g/giphy.gif?cid=ecf05e476bvlang11a1310rrvuzs75902v6uw7ys4so091pc&rid=giphy.gif&ct=g)